composer/composer/doc/03-cli.md

   package.
 * **--no-progress:** Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
+* **--no-secure-http:** Disable the secure-http config option temporarily while installing the root package.
+Use at your own risk.
+Using this flag is a bad idea.
 * **--keep-vcs:** Skip the deletion of the VCS metadata for the created project.
 This is mostly useful if you run the command in non-interactive mode.